swisscryptoday/swisscryptoday.github.io/_posts/2023-09-08-cryptoday.md

 Over the coming weeks, we will keep everyone updated via the mailing list and this website.
 Please save the date and circulate this announcement with your colleagues.

-We will have a select number of talks that day.
+~~We will have a select number of talks that day.
 If you would like to nominate yourself to give a talk, please email us at swisscryptoday23(at)gmail(dot)com with your name, talk title, and abstract.
-We will notify you in due course if your talk is selected.
+We will notify you in due course if your talk is selected.~~

+At this point in time we are no longer acccepting talk proposal.
+We will be sharing the final program soon.

 To subscribe to the mailing list, please visit [list.inf.unibe.ch](https://list.inf.unibe.ch/postorius/lists/swisscryptoday.list.inf.unibe.ch/) or send an empty email to: `swisscryptoday-join@list.inf.unibe.ch`.